Ryuuhou/AHKanColle/README.md

 Currently, only world 3 and 5, maps 2 and 4, are supported (3-2,3-4,5-2,5-4) though only 3-2 and 5-4 are recommended.
 The script will check for critically damaged ships and resupply before each sortie.

 Some recommended intervals:
-1000 for fatigue grinding
+* 1000 for fatigue grinding
-900000 for full morale recovery (recommended for 5-4) Use a -1 interval to disable auto sending.
+* 900000 for full morale recovery (recommended for 5-4)
+* -1 to disable auto sending

-I AM NOT RESPONSIBLE IF THIS SCRIPT BUGS AND SINKS YOUR SHIP.
-Use at your own risk.
+**I AM NOT RESPONSIBLE IF THIS SCRIPT BUGS AND SINKS YOUR SHIP.
+Use at your own risk.**

 ## Warnings:
 Do NOT use hardware acceleration on your browsers or use "Direct/GPU" on KCV unless your computer is set to never idle.
 When the computer idles, hardware acceleration is turned off and flash no longer renders.